 Flax is used for a great variety of different items.
 The word “Usitatissimum” means “most useful”.

-Seeds in Cooking
+Flax Seed in Cooking

 Flax seeds have a nice nutty flavor.

 Use the newly grounded flax seeds in smoothies, yogurt, cereals, and salads or whatever.

-Ground flax seeds do not keep its nutritional values for too long.
+Ground flax seed does not keep its nutritional values for too long.
 That is why it is always a better choice to grind your own flax seeds if you can.

 Flax seeds can be used instead of eggs in baking.
 This is wonderful news for people who are allergic to eggs.
 To substitute one egg: mix one tablespoon of ground flax seeds with three tablespoons of water.

+Try banana bread with flax seeds, it is truly yummy!
 Roasted flax seeds have been used as a coffee substitute during financially hard times.

 The whole seeds will just slide right through your body as the digestive system will not be able to break through the outer layer of the seeds.

 Flax seed may be a good alternative for people who eat too little fish.

+Omega-3 oil has cancer fighting properties.

+That surely is one great reason to include flax seeds in your diet.
 Omega-3 is of value to the heart as it helps protect it and reduces heart irregularities.

 Flax seeds have a positive impact on reducing the harmful cholesterol.